ITJohan/AlienInvasion/README.md

 # AlienInvasion
-A modded Space Invaders style game following the book Python Crash Course.
+A modded Space Invaders style game inspired by the book Python Crash Course.